IngaObloza/SQL-CodeWars/7-kyu/GROCERY STORE: Real Price!.md

 There is possibility that this Kata sets too much accent on adapting output to the test result template (math operating and 'take care on decimal places'). whether there will be problem, in real life with division result being numeric or floating-point?
 Maby siply using of round() funcion will be enough?

-I got to the desirable solution at least with searching a lot in net, but i'm not sure it was wort of spended time.
+Finally I got to the desirable solution thanks to searching a lot in net, but i'm not sure it was wort of spended time.

-(* what i understand: math operation in query, usage of "as", order by, round()
+* what i understand: math operation in query, usage of "as", order by, round()
-* what i don't quite: nessesery to use cast() for math operations with float data type for each).
+* what i don't quite: nessesery to use cast() for math operations with float data type for each (arguments)

 Maby is more advanced than 7-kyu